mikgran/base/www/wicketapp2/README.md

 ##### Technologies and methods used in this project:

-eclipse, jdk1.7, cygwin, maven, meaningful method and class naming, jetty, wicket, wicket tests, separation of concerns: layers: presentation, business.
+eclipse, jdk1.7, cygwin, maven, meaningful method and class naming, jetty, wicket, wicket test, wicket localization, separation of concerns: layers: presentation, business.